karthik-d/rna-protein-autoencoder/README.md

 > [!Note]
 > Currently, the default layer of the ANN data structure is loaded.
 Needs to be adapted to load the appropriate layer, based on `input_type`.

+-- this is to test if I can upload